CPAP machines: Tips for avoiding 10 common problems

-If this feature doesn't help, talk with your doctor about changing to a device that automatically and constantly adjusts the pressure while you're sleeping.
+If this feature doesn't help, talk with your doctor about changing to a machine that automatically and constantly adjusts the pressure while you're sleeping.
 An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in (inhale) and less when you breathe out (exhale).

 4. Dry, stuffy nose

 Check to make sure your mask fits well.
 A leaky mask can dry out your nose.
-If you have to tighten straps often to prevent air leakage, the mask does not fit properly.
+If you have to tighten the straps often to prevent air leakage, the mask does not fit properly.

-A CPAP device that features a heated humidifier, which attaches to the air pressure machine, can help.
+A CPAP machine that features a heated humidifier, which attaches to the air pressure machine, can help.
 You can adjust the level of humidification.
 Using a nasal saline spray at bedtime also can help ease a dry, stuffy nose.

 5. Feeling claustrophobic

 Practice using your mask while you're awake.
 First, just hold it up to your face without any of the other parts.
 Once you're comfortable with that, try wearing the mask with the straps.